techno-tim/techno-tim.github.io/traefik2-k3s-rancher/README.md

 If all went well, you should now have traefik 2 installed and configured.

-## Exposing a service with traefik
+## Exposing a service with traefik and Rancher Ingress

 In Rancher go to Load Balancing